Odd Karsten Tveit: Amman 1990–1994

 During his next period as a Middle East correspondent, 1990–1994, the NRK office was based in Amman.

 Amman 2003–2007

 Tveit was again Middle East correspondent for NRK from 2003 to 2007, when the office was based in Amman.

 In 2007 Sidsel Wold was assigned as NRK's new correspondent after Tveit had finished his period in Amman.

 Gullruten award

 Tveit was responsible for the documentary program Brennpunkt: Sporene etter Sharon ("Focus: Tracks after Sharon"), broadcast by NRK in 2002.
 This program received the Gullruten award for best TV documentary in 2002.

 Books

 Tveit wrote three books on energy politics in the early 1970s.
 From the mid-1980s the theme for his books has been the Middle East.
 He issued the book Alt for Israel.
 Oslo-Jerusalem 1948–1978 ("All for Israel") in 1996, and Krig og diplomati.
 Oslo-Jerusalem 1978–1996 ("War and Diplomacy") in 2005.
 He was awarded the Brage Prize for non-fiction in 2005, for Krig og diplomati.

+Controversy

+In November 2025, claims were made about plagiarism in his book about Sylvia Raphael.